When it comes to the best contact lenses, there are several factors used to determine if they are the ideal fit for a patient.

 Best Monthly Contact Lenses

-- Biofinity lenses come in a wide range of options for both patients with astigmatism and patients needing multifocal lenses.
+- Biofinity lenses come in a wide range of options for both patients with astigmatism and patients needing multifocal or bifocal lenses.

 - These lenses have both high water content and oxygen transmissibility (a measure of how much oxygen can pass through the lens and get to the eye), making them comfortable.
 Comfort is especially vital with monthly lenses, as these can get dry quickly.